-How can visceral manipulation nourish your soul?
+How can visceral manipulation nourish you?

 Organs, or ‘viscera,’ need to move inside the body to function properly.
 Visceral manipulation is a hands-on therapy that involves gentle and precise manipulation techniques to encourage the normal mobility, tone and motion of the internal organs and their surrounding connective tissue structures.
 This is done to release organ restrictions that may cause pain and dysfunction, and restore health to the body.